Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Knowing the textbook differences is helpful, but recognizing gill health in practice takes a bit of observation.
 Here is what to look for during your daily check-ins.

-Unhealthy gills appear damaged or stressed.
-They may be curled close to the body, have frayed edges, or show discoloration.
-White spots or cotton-like growths can indicate infection.
+Concerning gills may appear damaged or stressed.
+They may be curled close to the body, have frayed edges, shrink over time, or show unusual discoloration.
+White spots or cotton-like growths can indicate infection and deserve closer inspection.

 Tip: Observe your axolotl’s gills at the same time each day so you develop a baseline for what “normal” looks like for your specific animal.
 Individual variation is common.